GSA Trends 2019 #1 Health and comfort: the human factor

 La Reine's Residence: Global Renovation with Shared Roof

 As a precursor to respecting the human factor and taking into account occupancy cycles, the tertiary sector continues to offer innovative solutions.
-The highly technological trend of the connected building nevertheless systematically puts the user at the heart of research, with the generalization of solutions (but also of speeches) allowing the average user to take control.
-This is a relatively complex area that requires, in particular, ensuring that the latter complies with the rules of use that allow maximum comfort and energy efficiency.
+The highly technological trend of the connected building nevertheless systematically puts the user at the heart of research, with the generalization of solutions (but also of speeches) allowing the user to take control.
+This is a relatively complex area that requires, in particular, ensuring that the user complies with the rules of use that allow maximum comfort and energy efficiency.
 The best examples are the Wave building or Greenpeace's headquarters in Spain.

 In educational buildings, the emphasis on directives is accompanied by an increasingly important consideration of air quality.
-In addition, comfort has also been taken into account over time with buildings delivered according to standards recently set by local authorities, which benefit from initial feedback.
+In addition, comfort has also been taken into account over time with buildings delivered according to standards recently set by local authorities, which benefit from recent feedback.
 The comfort taken into account is that of all users, both school users and maintenance staff.
 In addition, the spaces are designed for new social or educational uses.

 WAVE - VINCI Energies headquarters